POLYSILICON PRODUCTION PROCESSES

 It was only a short heyday that upgraded metallurgical-grade (UMG) silicon enjoyed on the polysilicon market, with ten manufacturers operating at the zenith in 2008.
 Owing to its low quality, UMG silicon was only a work-around, since it could solely be used for blending with conventional polysilicon at the time.

 Later on the quality improved significantly, and multicrystalline solar cells made of UMG silicon reached efficiencies that were on par with those of cells produced from conventional polysilicon.
 Nonetheless, UMG silicon has never achieved a real breakthrough on the market; the current upswing of monocrystalline solar cells, which require purer feedstock than multicrystalline cells do, makes it all the more difficult for UMG to flourish.
-Only one commercial manufacturer – REC Solar Norway (formerly Elkem Solar) in Kristiansand – is still active today.
+The last commercial manufacturer – REC Solar Norway (formerly Elkem Solar) in Kristiansand – stopped production in the spring of 2020.

 Upgraded metallurgical-grade silicon – How it is purified physically